DanielAdams-3/CIRT-CSPB_2270_FA25/README.md

 #### Stripping Whitespace, Data Preprocessing
 I encontered a series of issues with string input and output but they were relatively simple to resolve.
 These were, admittedly, primarily due to lack of familiarity with stringstream manipulation and the <iomanip> library.
 After a couple of hours fixing bugs related to output (e.g., removing whitespace from the beginning and end of strings) the output started to consistently work as expected to the console.
 #### Word Wrapping
-One function that gave me more difficulty was word wrapping.
+Word wrapping was a challenge.
 The issue was identifying how to best calculate the conditions for when we should insert a newline into the stringstream that would ultimately be stored in string and then output to the console.
 At first, I tried to directly compare the line width with a counter, but this resulted in a generally consistent output but did not stop certain lines from exceeding the line width parameter.
 I resolved the issue by calculating a 'gap_to_end' variable and if the distance to the end of the current line was smaller than the length of the next word, the function inserts a newline character to the string stream.
 This resolved the issue.

 ## Future Work
 The following are areas of improvement that could improve the project.
 ### Section-Differentiated Courses
 A challenge in implementing the trie is the (rare) circumstance where multiple courses share a course title.
 For example, Special Topics courses share a subject code but have unique section-level titles.
 I plan to address this by adding Course object pointers to the Special Topics node for each section.
 In initial implementation, CIRT will output all course data for each Special Topics section upon request.
 Time permitting, I will ask the user for input to isolate the desired section title and then output only the relevant section’s information.
 ### Search-by-Title / Partial Title Option
 I hope to be able to add a search-by-title option.
 Instead of remaking a new trie, I would, within the trie structure, contain a 'dictionary' map structure where each course is added to the map, where the keys are the Course titles and the values are the subject codes.
 Then when the user provided the course title, I would search the map for a key, and if it existed, then call the search and output functions based on the 'value' of the found key:value pair, the course subject code.